julelang/manual/src/common-concepts/variables.md

     println(x) // 100
 }
 ```
 In the above example, the variable `x` is not considered an assignment because it comes from the parent scope.
 If you want to perform an assignment, you must use a clean assignment statement.
-The above example cannot be done by default, this requires allowing shadowing.
+The above example cannot be done by default; this requires allowing shadowing.

-Also if you want to perform an assignment, but not to a variable but to a pointer etc. You can do this.
+Also, if you want to perform an assignment, but not to a variable, but to a pointer, etc. You can do this.

 For example:
 ```jule